-NOTE:

-This is a CONTROLLED Document.
-Any documents appearing in paper form are not controlled and should be checked against the on-line file version prior to use.

-Notice: This Document hardcopy must be used for reference purpose only.

-The on-line copy is the current version of the document.

 GEneral

 Summary

 The work of this Section is provisional in nature and is to be performed at the sole discretion of the Region in the event where additional dewatering to stabilize ground and/or to keep excavations dry is required.
 The work of this Section only applies to the items of Work performed above and beyond that required (over 50,000 L/day) for the watermain installation in Part [] of the Bid Form and only as directed by the Consultant.